 Be prepared to attach recent paystubs and at least three months of bank statements to your Form 433.

-The determination of financial hardship is evaluated on a case by case basis, based on your financial information.
+The determination of financial hardship is evaluated on a case by case basis.
 It is based on two calculations:

 - First, net equity in assets is calculated.
 Net equity means fair market value, less debt.
 A common example of debt is as a mortgage or home equity loan.
-Assets used for this test includes your residence, money in the bank, automobiles and investments.
+Assets used for this test includes your residence, automobiles and investments.

 - Second, gross monthly income is calculated, less “allowable expenses.”
 It is important to note that the IRS has very specific guidelines about what are considered to be allowable expenses for purposes of the IRS Hardship Program.